wetransform/inspire-extensions/patterns/_posts/2016-06-16-adding-constraints.markdown

 * `minInclusive`, `maxInclusive`: What range of integer values is allowed?
 * `pattern`: Does the content of the element match the regular expression given in pattern?
 * `length`, `minLength`, `maxLength`: Does the length of the string content match the allowed length?

+To add XML schema constraints, we need to create a new subclass of the INSPIRE class and then add the additional constraints to the new subtype.
+An alternative is to use a Schematron constraint, which we define outside of the GML application schema.
+In this case, we don't need to create a new GML application schema.

 If we need to go beyond that, in particular to express cross-element constraints, we use specific constraint languages such as [Schematron](https://en.wikipedia.org/wiki/Schematron), or XSLT processors with additional custom functions.